- Hiring the right people is key for consistency

 - In order to become brand ambassadors, your employees must first be engaged

 This is the fifth article in our series for restaurant leaders and describes the fourth point of The Golden Thread, Gallup's strategy for getting ahead of your restaurant competition.
-Read the first, second, third and fourth articles in this series.
+Read the first, second, third, fourth, sixth and seventh articles in this series.

 Brand ambassadors are the fourth point on The Golden Thread of a profit and growth-oriented restaurant culture.
 A great brand ambassador is an employee who raves about your restaurant even when they aren't on the clock.
 They can't wait to tell their family and friends about a new item on the menu.
 They bring their kids to eat at the restaurant -- even when they don't work there anymore.